iz0926/CloneBot/README.md

 Note: I recommend using a GPU for faster training and performance.
 I only have CPU and training took ages lol

 If you're using a mac, go to System Preferences > Security & Privacy > Privacy > Full Disk Access on the side bar.
-Click the lock icon to make changes and check the 'Terminal' box.
+Click the lock icon to make changes and check the `Terminal` box.
 Click the lock icon again to save changes.

-1) git clone
+1) `git clone`
-cd
+`cd`

 2) Extract Your iMessages to CSV
-The iMessages database is located at '~/Library/Messages/chat.db'.
-To access this database, open terminal on your mac and run: 'sqlite3 ~/Library/Messages/chat.db'.
+The iMessages database is located at `~/Library/Messages/chat.db`.
+To access this database, open terminal on your mac and run: `sqlite3 ~/Library/Messages/chat.db`.

 I extracted my message convos with one person by putting this SQL Query in the terminal:
 ```